tsoa-community/docs/decorators.md

 ## Hidden

-Excludes this endpoint from the generated OpenAPI Specification document.
+Use on methods to exclude an endpoint from the generated OpenAPI Specification document.

 ```ts
   @Get()